-In this article, we show the basic steps that have to be taken when repotting an Satsuki Azalea bonsai tree.
+In this article, we show the basic steps that have to be taken when repotting an azalea bonsai.

 1. Remove fixation wire

 If the bonsai has been properly and professionally potted a bonsai wire for fixing the root ball was used.
-This fixation wire must be removed before repotting of the azalea bonsai can start.
+This fixation wire must be removed before repotting of the tree can start.

 The best way to do this is to cut the fixing wire on the downside of the bonsai pot with a bonsai wire cutter.